-TABLE : TABLE 5.17-7: DOWNTOWN CHARACTER OVERLAY ZONING DISTRICTS BUILDING FRONT SETBACK STANDARDS a RED FRONT ACK (FEET) STREET TYPE DESIGNATION MINIMUM MAXIMUM Additional Requirements and Exceptions PRIMARY STREET 0 1 at the Streetwall (1) Up to 20% of the Building Frontage may exceed the maximum required front setback at the Streetwall for an entry court or plaza area, except in the Main Street Overlay Zoning District.
-(2) The maximum required front setback at the Streetwall may be exceeded to provide up to 16 feet between the back of curb and the Streetwall to allow for pedestrian circulation.
-(3) Vehicle access shall be provided from a public Alley, if accessible.
-(4) Recesses and alcoves on the level of the adjacent street to accommodate entry ways, display windows, planters, or similar features shall not be considered as setbacks, provided the Streetwall of upper stories complies with the maximum required front setback.
-SECONDARY STREET 0 10 at the Streetwall Up to 20% of the Building Frontage may exceed the maximum required front setback at the Streetwall for entry court or plaza area.
+TABLE 5.1 7-7: DOV N CHARACTER OVERLAY ZONING DISTRICTS BUILDING RONT SETBACK STANDARDS STREET TYPE ~ ED FRONT BACK DESIGNATION MINIMUM MAXIMUM ADDITIONAL REQUIREMENTS AND EXCEPTIONS PRIMARY STREET 0 1 ft. at the Streetwall (1)Up to 20% of the Building Frontage may exceed the maximum required front setback at the Streetwall for an entry court or plaza area, except in the Main Street Overlay Zoning District.
+(2)The maximum required front setback at the Streetwall may be exceeded to provide up to 16 feet between the back of curb and the Streetwall to allow for pedestrian circulation.
+(3)Vehicle access shall be provided from a public Alley, if accessible.
+(4)Recesses and alcoves on the level of the adjacent street to accommodate entry ways, display windows, planters, or similar features shall not be considered as setbacks, provided the Streetwall of upper stories complies with the maximum required front setback.
+SECONDARY STREET 0 10 ft. at the Streetwall Up to 20% of the Building Frontage may exceed the maximum required front setback at the Streetwall for entry court or plaza area.
 FRONT YARD STREET 15 None The average of the Established Front Building Line within 100 feet may be used as provided in Section 5.18.5, if less than 15 feet.
 Unenclosed porches may encroach 8 feet into the Front Setback Area.

-C. Building Design Requirements on Primary and Secondary Streets
+C. Building Design Requirements on Primary and Secondary Streets62